 - FOR DECAF LOVERS: Nespresso Arpeggio Decaffeinato

 As much as we always recommend freshly ground and brewed coffee, we also understand the importance of convenience.
 Not everyone has time to make coffee a ritual each morning.
 These top-rated Nespresso machines are ideal if you need a coffee and its stat.

-Unlike single-serve Keurig brewers, which use plastic K-Cups, Nespresso’s aluminium espresso pods are fully recyclable.
+Unlike single-serve Keurig brewers, which use plastic K-Cups, Nespresso’s aluminum espresso pods are fully recyclable.
 And the company goes out of its way to make recycling as easy as possible for the consumer (1).
 This year, Nespresso has also achieved B Corporation status, a rigorous certification that designates them a force for good in the business world (2).
-For this reason, Home Grounds chose Nespresso pods as the best pods for the environment in this list.
+For this reason, Home Grounds chose Nespresso pods as the best pods for the environment in this coffee pod roundup.

 As long as you recycle Nespresso capsules, you can feel good about buying and using these products – and enjoy their incredible convenience.
 So without further ado, here they are, the seven best Nespresso capsules in 2023.